psse-cpu/se-1223-orientation-slides/description.md

 ![inheritance](images/docs.png)

 When our app has now 1337 different kinds of objects, our brains will melt.
-We'll learn some notations to give us bird's eye views of how these objects are structured or interact.
+We'll learn some notations to give us bird's eye views of how these objects interact.